microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 ### Architecture Diagram
 ![OpenAI on custom dataset](../../documents/media/AzureCognitiveSearchOpenAIArchitecture.png) The solution uses a two-stage information retrieval process to retrieve the content that best matches the user query.
 In stage 1, full text search in Azure Cognitive Search is used to retrieve a number of relevant documents.
 In stage 2, the search result is applied with a pretrained NLP model and embedded search is done to further narrow down the the most relevant content.
-The content is used by orchestrator service to form a prompt and submit  to an Azure OpenAI service deployment supporting Large Language Models (LLM).
-The Azure OpenAI service returns a result which is then displayed to the user via a Power Apps client application.
+The content is used by the orchestrator service (e.g. an Azure Function App) to form a prompt and submit to an Azure OpenAI service deployment.
+The Azure OpenAI service returns a result which is then displayed to the user via a Power Apps client application; an end-to-end example showcasing Large Language Model (LLM) capabilities.
 ### Deployment

 ### Prerequisites

 * Azure Open AI already provisioned and a __text-davinci-003__ model is deployed.
-If another deployment model must be used, then manual adjustments will need to be made in following lab instructions.
+If another deployment model must be used, then manual adjustments will need to be made in lab activities.
 * [PostMan Client Installed](https://www.postman.com/downloads/) for testing HTTP requests to Azure Functions.
-The Azure Portal can also be used to interact with and test Azure Functions REST API connectivity.
+The Azure Portal can also be used to interact with and test Azure Functions connectivity.
 * Azure Cloud Shell is recommended if Option A is chosen for programmatic configuration via Python, as it includes preinstalled dependencies.
     * Conda is recommended if local laptops must be used as a pip install could interfere with an existing python deployment.
+* Access to a Power Apps environment.
+If necesssary, a free 30 day trial is available via powerapps.microsoft.com.
+Instructions available [here](https://learn.microsoft.com/en-us/power-apps/maker/signup-for-powerapps).
+Power Apps eligibility by license is also documented [here](https://learn.microsoft.com/en-us/power-platform/admin/create-environment)